 Yes!
 Advanced has a vetted team of Supervisors who have years of clinical experience and reserve dedicated time in their schedules to provide you support.
-You have weekly video chats with your CF Supervisor, constant support available from your recruiter and sometimes even an on-site mentor depending on your placement.
-Your supervisor will be available for help via email/text as well as the video chats.
+You have weekly interaction with your CF Supervisor and constant support available from your recruiter.
+Your supervisor will be available for help via email/text as well.
 After your Clinical Fellowship is over, you will be matched with an Advanced SLP mentor that has the same setting experience as your next assignment!

 Do you know where you will be sent before signing up for your CF?